serge-community/zing/docs/ref-commands.md

 > When users open a page that needs to display stats but they haven't been calculated yet, a banner will be displayed indicating that stats are out-of-date and in the process of being calculated.

+#### `--include-disabled-projects`

+By default, statistics for disabled projects are not calculated, and this can be changed by specifying `--include-disabled-projects`.

 ### `retry_failed_jobs`